 This may have been the case for books printed in Textura types like for instance the ones by Gutenberg, and Fust and Schöffer.
 After all, the written Textura Quadrata was the most perfect model for justifying and casting, because it made the equal distribution of space between the letters when placed on rectangles quite simple.
-It is hard to believe that it was purely a coincidence that movable type was invented in the time of the rigid Textura Quadrata.

 The transition from the handwritten Humanistic minuscule and later Humanistic cursive to roman and italic type must have been more complex than the transition from Textura Quadrata to Textura type though.
-It is actually hard to trace a literary interpretation of Renaissance handwriting in early movable type.
+It is actually hard to trace a literal interpretation of Renaissance handwriting in early movable type.
 However, producing roman type with the same scheme in mind as was used for casting the morphologically related Textura type could have helped to simplify matters.
 This way standardizations and systematizations could be applied on different levels: on punches, matrices and the casting of type.

 Blokland’s hypothesis is that such an approach requires a standardization of the proportions of type, not only in horizontal direction for the widths, but also in vertical direction, because these dimensions are inextricably related.
 Basically this would imply that Renaissance type was made on prediﬁned system, which not only made the design part easier, but also the justiﬁcation of the matrices and the casting of type.

-This leads to the central research question:
+Subsequently, this leads to the following research questions:

-–How exactly then did these regularizations inﬂuence the structures and proportions of roman and subsequently italic type?
+– How exactly then did these regularizations inﬂuence the structures and proportions of roman and subsequently italic type?

-To put the latter more simply: how much of what we ﬁnd optically appealing in Latin roman and italic type is actually the result of standardizations applied during the production of ﬁfteenth-century movable type, which we all are familiar with due to conditioning?
-And how is it possible that roman and italic ‘typefaces’ from the early days of typography are considered amongst the very best?
-Normally one would expect that the top is reached (much) later on during an evolution, but this is clearly not the case with the models from Garamont and consorts we are so much familiar with.
+Note: one would expect that the top is reached (much) later on during an evolution, but this is clearly not the case with the models from Garamont and consorts we are so much familiar with.

 The central argument is that the harmonic rules for grapheme systems and subsequently for typography, and the related conditioning, which forms the basis for the mythical ‘eye’ of the type designer (or ‘the supreme judge’, as Pierre Simon Fournier named it in his Manuel Typographique [1764–1766]), always are relative to the applied models.
 This is what Blokland baptized ‘model-doctrine’.
 The underlying harmonics, patterns and dynamics of these models are the result of evolution, changes in taste, and (the moments in history of) technical innovations.
 What is considered to be harmonic, rhythmic, and æsthetic in type is merely the result of the conditioning, i.e. cultural habituation, of their creators, i.e. type designers, their appliers, i.e. typographers, and their users, i.e. readers.
 If harmony would be an absolute matter, there wouldn’t be so many differences between scripts